 If you’re looking for a simple and delicious recipe for fajitas, your search is over.
 I’m using lean flank steak and broiling the steak first, before cooking with seasonings, peppers and onions.
 The meat is so flavorful cooked this way!
 I love serving fajitas for parties or small gatherings.
 It’s so much fun to let everyone customize their own.
 I usually serve on side, shredded lettuce, tomatoes, salsa, my skinny ranch dressing or sour cream, reduced-fat cheese and guacamole.
-The skinny for 1 steak fajita is 200 calories, 7 grams of fat and 5 Weight Watchers POINTS PLUS. (see below for skinny facts not including tortilla)
+Each steak fajita has 200 calories, 7 grams of fat and 5 Weight Watchers POINTS PLUS. (see below for skinny facts not including tortilla)

 Prep Time: 15 minutes

 Cook Time: 20 minutes

 Ingredients for Fajitas:

 Worcestershire sauce, garlic powder, Lawry’s seasoning salt or salt and black pepper

 1 large red or yellow onion cut into thin rings

 2 red bell peppers or 1 red and 1 yellow, cut into slices (about 4 cups)

 1(1.27 oz) package Lawry’s Fajita seasonings mix (do not use directions on pkg. follow instructions, below)